xcore/sw_avb/doc/app_tutorial.rst

 application, namely the PTP server and the media clock server.
 Note that the initialization of the PLL is run before the PTP server simply because it must be initialized on core 1.
 The actual code that drives the PLL is on core 0.
+In order to save threads, the GPIO and the PTP servers are combined into a single thread.

 .. literalinclude:: app_xr_avb_lc_demo/src/xr_avb_demo.xc
    :start-after: // AVB - PTP